 The College owns a limited amount of housing which it rents at regular rates.
 Preference is given to faculty members.
-New faculty members are given assistance in finding homes.

 Amendments to this chapter may be made with or without the concurrence of the Faculty as a whole provided that such amendments are announced before the signing of annual contracts for the next school year and that such amendments go into effect for the next school year and not before.